 - DO NOT use FocusTrack in areas with people, animals, small or fine objects (e.g., tree branches or power lines), or transparent objects (e.g., water or glass). - Pay attention to objects around the aircraft and use the remote controller to avoid collisions with the aircraft. - Operate the aircraft manually.
 Press the Flight Pause button or tap stop in DJI Fly in an emergency. - Be extra vigilant when using FocusTrack in any of the following situations: - a.
 The tracked subject is not moving on a level plane. - b.
 The tracked subject changes shape drastically while moving. - c.
 The tracked subject is out of sight for an extended period. - d.
 The tracked subject is moving on a snowy surface. - e.
 The tracked subject has a similar color or pattern to its surrounding environment. - f.
 The lighting is extremely low (<300 lux) or high (>10,000 lux). - Make sure to follow local privacy laws and regulations when using FocusTrack. - It is recommended to only track vehicles, boats, and people (but not children).
-Fly with caution when tracking other subjects. - The tracking subject may inadvertently swap to another subject if they pass nearby to each other. - When using gesture to activate ActiveTrack, the aircraft only tracks the people who perform the first detected gesture.
-The distance between the people and aircraft should be 5-10 m and the aircraft's tilt angle should not exceed 60°.
+Fly with caution when tracking other subjects. - Do not track a remote control model car or boat. - The tracking subject may inadvertently swap to another subject if they pass nearby to each other. - When using a gesture to activate ActiveTrack, the aircraft only tracks the people who perform the first detected gesture.
+The distance between the people and aircraft should be 5 to 10 m and the tilt angle of the aircraft should not exceed 60°. - FcousTrack is disabled when recording at a high resolution such as 2.7K 48/50/60 fps, 1080p 48/50/60/120 fps, 4K 48/50/60 fps, and 5.4K 24/25/30 fps.